“My Kid Won’t Get Out of Bed” Stop the Morning Madness Now

 “As long as you take responsibility for getting your child out of bed, they will let you do it.”

 If you find yourself bending over backwards to get your child going in the morning, you’re not alone.
-On the 1-on-1 Coaching, many parents tell me they set their own alarms an hour or more in advance in order to start the process of waking up their child.
+During parent coaching sessions, many parents tell me they set their own alarms an hour or more in advance in order to start the process of waking up their child.
 In many cases, consequences and punishments seem to have no effect.

 According to the National Sleep Foundation, teens need an average of nine hours of sleep per night.
 Biological sleep patterns during adolescence make it difficult for teens to get to sleep before 11 pm, and nearly impossible to wake up in time to catch the bus or make it to homeroom on time.
 What that means is that when your child has to get up early to get to school, he or she is working against a biological drive to sleep.
 But just because a kid’s biology doesn’t match up with the demands of the outside world, it doesn’t mean that you have to surrender to the daily insanity of getting your kids up and out of the house.